Unearned Income and Social Security Disability Benefits

 - The first $60 of irregular or infrequently received income in a quarter

 - State or locally funded need-based assistance

 - Rent subsidies from the U.S. Department of Housing and Urban Development (HUD)

 - Income used or set aside for pursuing a plan to achieve self-support for a blind or disabled individual

 Generally, items that cannot be used as or to obtain food or shelter will not be considered income.
 This can include free medical care or money from social services that is repayment for what the individual already spent.

 Our Disability Lawyers Can Help You Get the Benefits You Need

 Income reporting is an important part of the SSI application process.
 Our disability lawyers can help you with the application so that your application is complete and accurate, allowing you the best chance for approval.

 Whether you are applying for benefits for the first time or if your claim has been denied because it appears that you have too much income, our attorneys can help you.

-Contact us today for a free, no obligation consultation.
+Contact one of our Social Security Disability lawyers in Phoenix today for a free, no obligation consultation.
 We do not get paid unless you do.